Day 3 – Free lateral thinking and creativity lesson

 Random Starting Point in practice

-Before we wind up for the day (you didn’t think you were getting off light did you?), I want to reinforce the importance of yesterday’s Random Starting Point lesson.
+Before we wind up for the day (you didn’t think you were getting off that light did you?), I want to reinforce the importance of yesterday’s Random Starting Point lesson.
 It is only one lateral thinking technique of several you will acquire by the time you complete this course, but it exhibits an attribute that applies to all the skills that you will be learning . . . it is highly adaptable.

 - Think of a hobby you love, chose a random friend from your Facebook page.